GAP YEAR INTERNship 2018/2019

 Brownie points for you if you have the following skills:

-Third language ability, especially if you can speak Bahasa Indonesia, Japanese, Thai or Khmer
+Third language ability, especially if you are fluent in a Southeast Asian language like Bahasa Indonesia or Thai

 First aid certified

 Youth Expedition Leaders’ Course certified

 Working knowledge of Adobe InDesign, Photoshop and Illustrator

 Knowledge and use of social media such as Facebook, Instagram, Twitter etc.

 Über bonus, but not required: Travel industry experience!

 We generally only accept one but if there are two very outstanding candidates, we might make an exception.

 Please note that this is a year-long position starting 15 August 2018.

 when is the closing date for application?